inhacker/CSE_5243_Project/project_part2/README_part2.md

 .sgm: data set.
 main.py all codes with comments.

+we store the raw data into folder called "data".

 After running, you could get the output with featured vectors.
 That is our result.
 There are total 4 output files. we use different attributes (100 and 500) to train the dataset using Naive Bayes and K-nearest method.